 Constructed in 1902 by Pittsburgh-based steel magnate and philanthropist Andrew Carnegie for $45,000, what is now the Port Huron Museum’s Main Museum was originally the Port Huron Public Library.
 After the City Library merged with the St. Clair County Library, the building was slated for demolition.
 Through the dedicated efforts of concerned volunteers, the Museum of Arts & History opened its doors on May 3, 1968.
 The Port Huron Museum is home to over 45,000 objects and archival items relating to the history, pre-history and culture of the Blue Water Area.

-While all of our sites have items from the Port Huron Museum’s collection, the majority of our object, document, and photograph collections are housed at the Carnegie Center.
+While all of our sites have items from the Port Huron Museum’s collection, the majority of our object, document, and photograph collections are housed at the Carnegie Museum.
 The Port Huron Museum is proud to display the largest ship model collection throughout Michigan in our continually growing James C. Acheson Marine Gallery.
 From Whence We Came: Black History in the Blue Water Area is our latest Permanent exhibit.
 A 6,000+ square feet gallery space houses rotating exhibits and changes routinely, so there is always something new!
-Click here for information on the current exhibit at the Carnegie Center.
+Click here for information on the current exhibit at the Carnegie Museum.

 We have recently finished Phase II of Carnegie Reimagined!
 This project included the removal of our original library stacks while maintaining the support and structure of our original glass Mezzanine floor.
 Phase II renovations were funded by a generous grant from the Michigan Council for Arts and Cultural Affairs.
 Click here for more details on the renovation project.